 On July 7, 2022, Microsoft Research announced the establishment of a new global organization, named MSR AI4Science.
 Tie-Yan is responsible for leading the Asia team in this new organization.
 His team will be focused on using AI/machine learning to bring orders-of-magnitude accelerations to scientific computing, and to uncover deep connections between different scientific observations, identify mappings between microscope and macroscope, and conduct intelligent search in the gigantic scientific space.
 The goal of the team is use AI to bring disruptive opportunities to solving those tasks highly fundamental and critical for us, as human beings, to understand and change the physical world around us, such as environmental sustainability, drug discovery, and life sciences.

 We Are Hiring!

 - We are hiring at all levels (especially senior researchers)!
-If your major is machine learning (especially deep learning and distributed machine learning), and you have the passion to change the world, please send your resume to email@example.com.
+If your major is machine learning (especially deep learning and distributed machine learning), biology, chemistry, physics, or material science, and you have the passion to change the world, please look at our open positions or send your resume directly to email@example.com.